-We had over 100 total registered participants and 50 speakers presenting on topics (see link to PDF program below).
+We had over 100 total registered participants and 50 speakers presenting on topics.
+The full program information is available online here.

-Due to the generous support of participating departments (Bioengineering; Chemical and Biomolecular Engineering; Chemistry; Materials Science and NanoEngineering) and the John J. Fannaly Nanotechnology Fund, we were able to award a total of 18 Travel Awards to students (see below).
+Due to the generous support of participating departments (Bioengineering; Chemical and Biomolecular Engineering; Chemistry; Materials Science and NanoEngineering) and the John J. Fannaly Nanotechnology Fund, we were able to award a total of 18 travel awards to students listed below.

 |Jennifer Burnett||Bioengineering/ APPL||Hemozoin Absorbance Signal Feature Analysis for the Accurate Classification of Malaria-Infected Erythrocytes|

 |Ian Kinstlinger||Bioengineering||Engineered tissues with perfusable vascular networks created by sacrificial templating of laser sintered carbohydrates|

 |Samantha Paulsen||Bioengineering||3D Printing Vascularized Tissues: Closing the Loop between Computational and Experimental Models|

 |Tien Tang||Bioengineering||Using imaging derived features to characterize radiation response|

 |Shaghayegh Agah||Chemical and Biomolecular Engineering||Photoluminescence Properties Spectroscopic Characterization of Functionalized Single-Walled Carbon Nanotube|